 Dr. Jaeger has been a professional psychologist since 1978, teaching psychology and doing research on visual illusions for 36 years.
 He obtained his Doctorate from the University of Georgia in 1977, a Masters from Appalachian State University in 1974, and a Bachelor's degree in psychology from Washington and Lee University in 1973.
 Dr. Jaeger came to Westminster in 1991 and has served for many of his Westminster years as the chair of the Psychology Department.

 Dr. Jaeger loves teaching at Westminster because he believes a higher quality education can be delivered in small classes.
 He enjoys the opportunity to interact with students in and out of the classroom.
 In the classroom, he is particularly fond of using technology to design student activities that demonstrate psychological processes at work and having students reflect on what they have learned about their behavior.
 He uses this methodology in many of his courses, including Psychology as a Natural Science (PSY 112), Methods in Experimental Psychology (PSY 274), Biological Psychology (PSY 290), Memory and Cognition (PSY 320) and Sensation and Perception (PSY 370).
 All of these courses tap into Dr. Jaeger’s major interest: how the brain affects consciousness and behavior.
 However, he is also a sports nut, which accounts for him occasionally teaching a course in Sports Psychology!
 Regardless of the course, Dr. Jaeger says that the virtue of small school teaching is that he can provide personalized instruction and ultimately write personalized letters of recommendation to help students obtain honors and achieve their professional ambitions.

-Dr. Jaeger lives in Fulton with his wife and enjoys visits to Nashville where he has a son finishing law school.
+Dr. Jaeger lives in Fulton with his wife and enjoys visits to Nashville where his son’s family resides.
 In his spare time, he can usually be found playing tennis.